Source code for django_registration.validators

 )

-# Below we construct a large but non-exhaustive list of names which
+# Below we construct a large but non-exhaustive list of names which users probably

 #

-# * For a site which creates email addresses from username, important
+# * For a site which creates email addresses from username, important common addresses

-# common addresses must be reserved.
+# must be reserved.

 #

-# * For a site which creates subdomains from usernames, important
+# * For a site which creates subdomains from usernames, important common

-# common hostnames/domain names must be reserved.
+# hostnames/domain names must be reserved.

 #

-# * For a site which uses the username to generate a URL to the user's
+# * For a site which uses the username to generate a URL to the user's profile, common

-# profile, common well-known filenames must be reserved.
+# well-known filenames must be reserved.

 #